 One of the most obvious places to witness the hand of God is in nature.
 How can one not marvel at all the glorious wisdom and foresight that has gone into every itty-bitty detail.
-The abundance of rare and remarkable creatures proclaims loudly and proudly that only the greatest of minds could have made up such a vast system, which manages to protect and sustain itself here on Earth.
+The abundance of rare and remarkable creatures proclaims loudly and proudly that only the greatest of minds could have made up such a vast system.
+One that manages to protect and sustain itself here on Earth.
 Due, however, to humanity’s greed and thoughtless ways, we are disturbing the balance of nature.
 The only good news in this is that we are becoming more and more aware that we are doing this.

 True, animals don’t indulge in the kind of useless cruelty and destruction that humans are famous for.
 But where is God’s presence in serving up one animal to another?
 Sure, humans have a more evolved consciousness that allows us to choose whether our actions will be for good or for evil.
 Yet isn’t it tragic that animals must go through panic and pain as part of the natural food chain?

-To grasp how all these parts fit together, we must look at the entire web of life on planet Earth—and we humans are part of the equation.
+To grasp how all these parts fit together, we must look at the entire web of life on planet Earth.
+And we humans are part of the equation.
 What we see reflected in nature happens precisely because this is a dualistic world, combining both good and evil.
 That our spirit comes here in human form is a direct result of our current state of overall consciousness—which is still characterized by this polarity.

-Said another way, our environment—the state of the planet—is created by the totality of our human beliefs, so it reflects our combined inner polarity exactly.
+Said another way, our environment—the state of the planet—is created by the totality of our human beliefs.
+So it reflects our combined inner polarity exactly.
 We can even see evidence of this in the way some remote parts of the planet seem to have nothing to do with humanity and our current state of consciousness.
 While this may seem like proof that the Earth is a separate entity from people—including all our attitudes, intentions, beliefs and feelings—in reality this is never so.

-Our universe is made up of many, many spheres, or worlds, and all of them—from the lowest to the highest—reflect the overall state of consciousness of the beings who call it home.
+Our universe is made up of many, many spheres, or worlds.
+And all of them—from the lowest to the highest—reflect the overall state of consciousness of the beings who call it home.
 One could say that heaven and hell are nothing more or less than hangouts for those with the appropriate state of consciousness.
 Just like on the third rock from the sun.

 So then Earth is a place that combines both extremes, but other worlds exist where one polarity disappears.
 In spheres of evil, there would therefore be only pain and fear and suffering.
 Conversely, on spheres of beauty, there wouldn’t be any unpleasant feelings at all, and tigers and deer would be friends.

 We sometimes dip into this blissful world when we see it reflected in art; our soul recalls it exquisitely and longs to return.
 So painters and poets, musicians and dancers, can show us a glimpse of an ideal land where flowers don’t die.
-This is why many of us find expressions of nature so intensely soothing and healing, while those who are still mired in darkness may find divine reminders to be painful instead of nourishing.
+This is why many of us find expressions of nature so intensely soothing and healing.
+Meanwhile those who are still mired in darkness may find divine reminders to be painful instead of nourishing.

 This is why there are no light switches in the spheres of hell.
 Literally, the light of truth and love cannot be tolerated.
 Entities who find themselves there must gradually grow into a more highly evolved state.
 Eventually, the light of the higher states helps us make our way further down the path of growth and healing.